JulianFP/project-W/doc/installation.rst

 This setup already enables https and automatic ssl certificate renewal over let's encrypt for you.
 If you want to run this behind a reverse proxy, then just leave the nginx and acme part away.

 .. attention::
-   If you are using a reverse proxy, please make sure that your reverse proxy is properly configured to handle the upload of large files.
-We will not cover the configuration of the reverse proxy here, but for example if you use nginx you will want to set ``client_max_body_size 10g;`` in your config (you can also choose to decrease that value a bit if you want).
+   Make sure that your reverse proxy is properly configured to handle the upload of large files.
+The backend can handle files up to a size of 1GB, setting this to anything less in your reverse proxy will limit the possible file size!
+We will not cover the configuration of the reverse proxy here, but for example if you use nginx you will want to set ``client_max_body_size 1g;`` in your config (you can also choose to decrease that value a bit if you want).

-If you want to configure the allowed upload size on your backend server, you can overwrite the value set by the module ("10g" by default).
-For example if you want to limit the size of uploaded files to 1GB just add this to your NixOS config:
+If you want to configure the allowed upload size on your backend server, you can overwrite the value set by the module ("1g" by default).
+The backend can't handle files larger than 1GB, so we advice you to not set this to more than that!
+For example if you want to limit the size of uploaded files to 500MB just add this to your NixOS config:

 .. code-block:: Nix

-   services.nginx.clientMaxBodySize = "1g";
+   services.nginx.clientMaxBodySize = "500m";

 The envFile should contain the following.
 Please make sure to keep this secret!!!: